gthoma17/gregmakesxyz/hugo_site/content/blog/WhyAGeneratedSite.md

 draft: false
 ---

-Some folks asked me why I decided to use a static site generator ([Hugo](https://gohugo.io/)) even though I make software including website professionally.
+Some folks asked me why I decided to use a static site generator ([Hugo](https://gohugo.io/)) even though I make software (including websites) professionally.

 At first pass it might seem like a good idea -- why not take this opportunity to show off my web dev skillz.